TroelsMortensen/DomainCentricArchitectureCourse/Session 10 - CQRS/Session 10.md

 Optionally see 4 minute video with quick overview of the basic idea of CQRS: [Short intro video](https://www.youtube.com/watch?v=cqNGAo-9pUE)

+We will be using the `dynamic` keyword, you may [look into it](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/interop/using-type-dynamic).

 ## Material

 [Link to today's slides](https://viaucdk-my.sharepoint.com/:p:/g/personal/trmo_viauc_dk/Ef7oKyBh9GREpP70LKVeTtQBHepscWFhqTahuzKgBVx2iA?e=UWHNcT)